 - Have access to money, whether it be cash, your own funds, funds from a joint account (ensuring you receive legal advice before removing any funds), borrowed funds or a credit card.
-You need to be prepared financially for the separation period so that you can support you and your children.
+You need to be prepared financially for the separation period so that you can support yourself and your children.

-- Change the passwords for your smartphone, icloud account, work, and home email accounts and social media accounts.
+- Change the passwords for your smartphone, iCloud account, work, and home email accounts and social media accounts.

 - Change the passwords and pin codes to your personal bank accounts and credit cards.

-- Take possession of any personal items and any items that have sentimental value or meaning to you such as jewelry, family heirlooms, photo albums or collector items.
+- Take possession of any personal items and any items that have sentimental value or meaning to you such as jewellery, family heirlooms, photo albums or collector items.
 Place these items in a safe location away from the family home.

 - Take possession of all your personal documents such as your passport, marriage certificate, birth certificate and that of your children.
 If possible, leave copies of any joint documents in the home, such as the marriage certificate.

 - Be respectful of the items you are leaving behind.
 It can be very hard and emotionally traumatic leaving the home, but it is critical you remain cool and calm.
-Do not damage any property or leave any property in a place where they can become damaged.
+Do not damage any property or leave any property in a place where it can become damaged.

 - Be sensible with your social media.
 It can be tempting to post about your grief, or perhaps to post pictures showing what a fabulous time you are having now you have separated, online.
 Before you post anything online, remember that you cannot be sure what audience you are posting to.
 This could include your ex, their family or friends and their lawyer.